AlanHorowitz/open-ended-capstone/README.md

 ##  Widgets Unlimited - A data warehousing simulation

-###  A simulated data warehouse in the retail domain.
-Add records to a product table on a postgres source system and extract them to a MySQL target system.
+### Overview
+    - what is it
+    - what is the motivation
+    - Practice data transforming pipelines for different use cases
+    - A convenient testing infratructure where you could plug in different data siyrces and ingestions
+### Architecture
+### Project structure
+### Use Cases
+    - Database
+    - CSV
+    - Kafka Stream
+    - Data normalization and deduplication
+### Phased Rollout
+    1. Data Generator and Customer Dimension
+    2. Other Dimensions and Facts
+    3. Operation Systems and Ingestions (synchronous)
+    4. Cloud Deployment
+    5. Asynchronous Orchestration

+### Install and run the project

 ### Prerequisites: The simulation will run in any environment with docker, docker-compose and python venv.
-The development
-### environment was:
+The development environment was:

  - ubuntu 20.04
  - python 3.8.10